 If a student is claimed as a dependent on his or her parent's federal income tax return, the College automatically has permission to release necessary information concerning academic record, health status, social and moral development to the parents.

-For more detailed information about the Privacy Act (FERPA) go to the U.S. Department of Education: www.ed.gov/policy/gen/guid/fpco/ferpa/index.html the Office of Financial Services.
-Requests should be made to the Director of Enrollment Services.
+For more detailed information about the Privacy Act (FERPA) go to the U.S. Department of Education: www.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 Statement of Financial Condition